 - MPAA Rating: PG for some mild rude humor

 - Language/Profanity: A few minced oaths.
 One character's catchphrase seems to be "oh my gah" and is used a few times.
 Trolls often "poop" cupcakes and glitter.

 - Sexuality/Nudity: In the vein of a pantless Donald Duck or Porky Pig, we occasionally see an animated Troll backside.

 - Violence/Frightening/Intense: Slapstick, madcap cartoon violence.
 Several chase scenes.
 A major theme of the movie revolves around one group of creatures trying to eat another group of creatures.
 A song montage where a main character avoids being eaten by various monsters and beasts rendered with so much humor (and glitter) that it never really feels frightening.

 RECOMMENDED FOR: Kids of all ages, and adults who like musical comedy.

 NOT RECOMMENDED FOR: Folks that don't like big studio, animated releases.

-Trolls, directed by Walt Dohrn and Mike Mitchell, opens in theaters November 4, 2016.
+Trolls, directed by Walt Dohrn and Mike Mitchell, opened in theaters November 4, 2016; available for home viewing Feburary 7, 2017.
 It runs 92 minutes and stars Anna Kendrick, Justin Timberlake, Zooey Deschanel, Christine Baranski, Christopher Mintz-Plasse, Russell Brand, John Cleese, Gwen Stefani, James Cordon, Jeffrey Tambor.
 Watch the trailer for Trolls here.